molepi/Molecular-Data-Science/RNAseq_practical/rnaseq_practical.md

     ## fitting model and testing

 This function will print out a message for the various steps it performs.
-These are described in more detail in the manual page for DESeq, which can be accessed by typing ?DESeq.
-Briefly these are: the estimation of size factors (controlling for differences in the sequencing depth of the samples), the estimation of dispersion values for each gene, and fitting a generalized linear model.
+These are described in more detail in the manual page for DESeq, which can be accessed by typing `?DESeq`.
+Briefly these are: - the estimation of size factors (controlling for differences in the sequencing depth of the samples), - the estimation of dispersion values for each gene, -and fitting a generalized linear model.

 A *DESeqDataSet* is returned that contains all the fitted parameters within it, and the following section describes how to extract out results tables of interest from this object.